bodinsamuel/altheia/Documentation.md

 ## Types
 ### Global
-Theses methods are applying to all the types.
+These methods are applying to all the types.

 #### required()
-Force an input to be defined
+Force an input to be present and defined
 ```javascript
 Alt.string().required()
 ```